 The wear of mechanically stressed parts is greatly increased due to the lack of lubrication.
 Because of this, a metal ball bearing, for example, that can run for miles (figuratively and literally) can quickly fail if the proper lubrication method is not used.
 So how is it that the self-lubricating 3D printing materials and products from igus® can be used without external lubricants?
 The incorporation of solid lubricants into the polymer eliminates the need for additional lubrication.
 This results in a handful of advantages, e.g. less wear and tear, better sliding properties, greatly reduced maintenance requirements, and cleaner machines (no more greasy fingers on machines that users have to interact with).

-For a more in-depth look at the wear resistance of our 3D printing materials, check out this white paper.
-You can also try out our 3D print service here or contact an igus® expert here with any questions.
+For a more in-depth look at the wear resistance of our 3D printing materials, check out this white paper, or watch our webinar.
+You can also try out our online 3D print tool or contact an igus® expert here with any questions.